MACRA: MIPS & APMs

 On September 21, 2018, we selected 7 applicants to receive cooperative agreement awards through the “Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) Funding Opportunity: Measure Development for the Quality Payment Program.”

 The cooperative agreements give financial and limited technical support to:

 - Expand measures to use in the Quality Payment Program.

 - Outcome measures such as patient-reported outcome and functional status measures.

 - Care coordination measures.

 It's critical that we leverage the expertise and insight of those on the front lines to develop measures that make the most sense and contribute to building a truly value-based healthcare system.
 We look forward to partnering with these organizations.

-MACRA requires us to remove Social Security Numbers (SSNs) from all Medicare cards.
-When we replace the SSN on all Medicare cards, we can better protect:
+MACRA required us to remove Social Security Numbers (SSNs) from all Medicare cards.
+Replacing SSNs on all Medicare cards helps to better protect:

 - Private health care and financial information

 - Federal health care benefit and service payments